 Ketamine seems very promising because of all the studies that have shown results in patients with difficult to treat depression but it's a little too early to compare the two.
 One thing to note is that people who undergo electro-convulsive therapy might have to get ketamine as an anesthetic anyway, so if ketamine itself at higher doses can do the trick, it might be a more attractive alternative.
-We're actually doing a study right now to compare the two treatments head to head.

 What’s the biological reason why ketamine works?

 We’re not entirely sure yet, but we think that it helps regenerate synaptic connections between brain cells damaged by stress and depression.
 Currently, we’re looking at how talk therapy might work in conjunction with ketamine, since it helps patients create new neural pathways for positive thought patterns, for long-term change.